 fig. r: squatch!

-If Ruke's was our favourite farm stand, Timbo's was our favourite boiled peanuts cart.
+If Ruke's was our favourite farm stand, Timbo's was definitely our favourite boiled peanuts cart.
 His boiled peanuts were piping-hot, they were seasoned to perfection, and the Timbo's experience came complete with a super friendly mascot--Max, the Australian shepherd, who was kind enough to let me photograph him (along with Timbo).

 fig. s: Timbo's

 And if Ruke's was our favourite farm stand, and Timbo's our favourite boiled peanuts joint, well, there's no question that Martha Lou's was our favourite soul food kitchen.